ChingHuanChiu/alphabt/README.md

 Backtest the trading strategy on stocks and buy(sell) at next open price when the signal appears，the following features:

-- long stock and also can short stock
+- Only for long strategy so far
 - stop loss
 - stop profit
 - TaLib feature